 I asked, “Looking back, what would you have done differently as an innovation leader?”

-Here are the top 5 missteps from these corporate innovation groups, where expectations did not meet with reality:
+Here are the top 5 corporate innovation missteps, where expectations did not meet with reality:

 - Putting Process First: People should come before the process